deciduously/music/post.md

 TODO embed sound

 It's the same pattern, just starting at a different offset.
-You can play a corresponding minor scale using only the white keys by simply starting at the sixth note of the C major scale (or incremnting a ), which is A.  Try counting it out yourself up from A4.
+You can play a corresponding minor scale using only the white keys by simply starting at the sixth note of the C major scale (or incrementing a major sixth), which is A.  Try counting it out yourself up from A4.

-There's an absurdly fancy name for each offset.
-This means we get our first seven `Scale` variants for free:
+There's an absurdly fancy name for each offset:

 // TODO introduce Scale code with Scales section, edit it here with Modes